 For mandatory transfers, refusal of a unit offer without good cause may result in lease termination.

-For voluntary transfers, refusal of a unit offer with or without good cause will result in the removal of the household from the transfer waitlist; 24 CFR § 1.4(B)(2)(ii).
+For voluntary transfers, refusal of a unit offer, with or without good cause, will result in the removal of the household from the transfer waitlist; 24 CFR § 1.4(B)(2)(ii).

 Failing to respond to an outreach will result in the resident’s name being removed from the waitlist.